cheeplusplus/fa-export-cli/README.md

 Grab the latest release for your platform from [Releases](https://github.com/cheeplusplus/fa-export-cli/releases).

-Windows and Linux are x64, MacOS is ARM.
-This will probably be made more clear in the future
+Windows and Linux are x64, filenames will probably be made more clear in the future.

+MacOS support eventually.
+Due to code signing for now you'll have to build it yourself.

 ### Running